 We have an excellent scholarship programme for current and new pupils entering Year groups 3, 7 and 9.

-Mr McCleave is our Headmaster, with two Deputy Heads leading our academic and pastoral activity.
-Our Bursar makes up the fourth member of the Leadership Team.
+Mr McCleave is our Headmaster, with three Deputy Heads leading our academic, pastoral and co-curricular activity.
+Our Bursar makes up the fifth member of the Leadership Team.

 No entrance exam is required, although we do request to see previous school workbooks and will, on occasion, ask for assessments to be taken in Maths and English.